Continuing Education Activity

 Pentamidine is a medication used in the management and treatment of Pneumocystis pneumonia, leishmaniasis, and trypanosomiasis.
 It is in the anti-infective (fungal/protozoal) class of drugs.
 This activity outlines the indications, action, and contraindications for pentamidine as a valuable agent in the treatment and prophylaxis of Pneumocystis pneumonia, leishmaniasis, and trypanosomiasis.
 This activity will highlight the mechanism of action, adverse event profile, and other key factors (e.g., off-label uses, dosing, pharmacodynamics, pharmacokinetics, monitoring, relevant interactions) pertinent for members of the healthcare team in the treatment of patients with Pneumocystis pneumonia, leishmaniasis, and trypanosomiasis, and related conditions.

-- Identify the mechanism of action and administration of pentamidine.
+- Identify the mechanism of action of pentamidine.

-- Describe the adverse effects and contraindications of pentamidine.
+- Describe the potential adverse effects of pentamidine.

-- Discuss interprofessional team strategies for improving care coordination and communication to advance patients care and improve outcomes when using pentamidine.
+- Outline interprofessional team strategies for improving care coordination and communication to advance patients care and improve outcomes when using pentamidine.

 Pentamidine isethionate is used in the treatment and prevention of Pneumocystis jirovecii pneumonia in high-risk, HIV-infected patients who meet the following criteria :